SteveJustin1963/DATING-MATIC-64-c-1983/README.md

 Why did the computer go on a dating website?
 Because it wanted to find a discrete relationship.
 It was tired of being connected to everything all the time and wanted to be discreet about its love life.

 ## code
-This program prompts the user to enter two names, and then asks ten questions to determine compatibility.
+This program prompts the user to enter two names by reading them from a paper tape reader, and then asks ten questions to determine compatibility.
 The COMPATIBILITY function asks each question and increments the compatibility score if the answers match.
-The program then displays the compatibility score or "Perfect match!" on the six-segment display.
+The program then displays the compatibility score or "Perfect match!" on the six-segment display using port 3.
 ```date.f```